jennifereinberg/Einberg_Assignment/README.md

 # f5_take_home_assignment

-This is the F5 take home assignment:
+This project fulfills the requirements for the F5 Take Home Assignment

+It creates a webpage that displays "Hello World!" at http://test-lb-tf-1740807364.eu-west-2.elb.amazonaws.com/

+Text of the assignment:

 <i>
 Technical Task: Deploy an application via Orchestration/Infrastructure Configuration